TommBagg/Wind-disturbed_forest_analysis/README.md

 The algorithms performed the stored volume height index and the adapted tree parameters (identifying the tree top and crown area).
 They have been implemented to assess protection capacity of windthrown forests even on large areas surveyed by point cloud (e.g. LiDAR or photogramettric derived).
 The two algorithms peroformed the relative analysis for every polygon feature given by a shapefile layer (identifying the areas of interest or the potential release areas).

-Author details: Tommaso Baggio Contact details: tommaso.baggio@phd.unipd.it; tbaggio93@gmail.com
+Author details: Tommaso Baggio Contact details: tommaso.baggio@unipd.it; tbaggio93@gmail.com

 THE SCRIPTS IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.